Jwigfall4627/Machine-Learning-Python-Projects-/README.md

 2. Add or update a notebook or dataset.
 3. Add a `requirements.txt` if you add new packages.
 4. Open a pull request with a short description of changes.

+## License & Contact
+This repository is intended for teaching and learning.
+If you want to use or redistribute parts of it, please include attribution.

+##Thank You